RVAILab/sagan/README.md

 - **Mobile Friendly**: Responsive design works on all devices
 - **Contacts Management**: Browse, search, sort, and filter your contacts list with customizable columns
 - **Bulk Operations**: Select multiple contacts for batch operations
+- **Offline Capable**: Contacts are cached locally for faster loading and offline access

 ## Technology Stack